Hafodunos: Fire

 On the night of 13 October 2004, Hafodunos Hall was the subject of a devastating fire which gutted the main block of the house, although the conservatories and service wing were virtually untouched.
 Along with 40 other historic sites in Wales, the hall was featured on the ITV Wales television channel, and identified as at risk from vandalism, damage and neglect.
 Two men from North Wales were sentenced for the arson attack.

-After the fire, Hafodunos and gardens fell into neglect.
+After the fire, Hafodunos and its gardens fell into neglect.
 A book, entitled Hafodunos: Triumph of the Martyr was published by Mark Baker in 2005, detailing the history of the estate.
 Those remaining sculptures from the house were removed in 2005 and the property was put up for sale in April 2008 with a guide price of £500,000 – £750,000.
 At that time, the surviving features included a gate lodge (listed Grade II), a carriage drive, the ruins of the hall (listed Grade I), a keeper's cottage (listed Grade II), a games pavilion, a gymnasium/theatre, approximately 60 acre of fields, formal gardens (listed Grade II), woodland and a walled garden (listed Grade II).
 The property was eventually sold in January 2010 for £390,000, with the new owners expressing a desire to restore the hall for use as a single dwelling.

 Design

-Hafodunos is a Venetian-inspired Gothic style house, "arguably, (Scott's) most important work in Wales."
-The house is of two storeys, with attics, and an entrance tower.
+Hafodunos is a Venetian-inspired house in the Gothic style, "arguably, (Scott's) most important work in Wales".
+The house is of two storeys, with attics and an entrance tower.
 The materials used to build the house are a soft red brick with a diaper, flushwork design and extensive stone dressings to windows and doors.
 The south east elevation known as the garden front is the most impressive side of the house, with the octagonal sculpture gallery to the north east, the entrance front tower also on the north east elevation and the conservatories and service quarters to the south west.
 The Hall is a Grade I listed building, with many of the structures in the grounds having their own listings, mainly Grade II.
 The gardens and grounds are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The interior of the hall was as lavish as the exterior.
 The most notable features are a series of plaster bas-reliefs designed by John Gibson, an international sculptor from Conwy who trained in Rome, and Bertel Thorvaldsen.
 Gibson was a close friend of the Sandbach family.
-There are also five more Gibson marble reliefs from the house, and a Nymph statue by R. J. Wyatt, which are now at the Walker Art Gallery in Liverpool.
+There are also five more marble reliefs by Gibson from the house, and a statue of a Nymph by R. J. Wyatt, which are now at the Walker Art Gallery in Liverpool.